 - Some dogs (especially the younger ones) may become hard-mouthed initially when they are mostly excited.
 Letting these dogs burn off some steam and excitement with some bumper retrieving before being sent to retrieve real birds may help.

-- Some dogs may become slightly more hard-mouthed when they retrieve too many bigger and tougher birds (eg. ducks) too often, and then after a while, they are sent to retrieve smaller birds (like quails.)
+- Some dogs may become slightly more hard-mouthed when they retrieve too many bigger and tougher birds (eg. ducks) too often, and then after a while, are sent to retrieve smaller birds (like quails.)
 It’s a good idea to switch types of birds every now and then.

 - Practice having your retriever retrieve raw eggs or tomatoes, lavishly praising when delivered with no teeth marks!